Insect-class gunboat

-The Insect-class gunboats (or large China gunboats) were a class of small, but well-armed Royal Navy ships designed for use in shallow rivers or inshore.
-They were intended for use on the Danube against Austria-Hungary (the China name was to disguise their function).
+The Insect-class gunboats (or large China gunboats) were a class of small but well-armed Royal Navy ships designed for use in shallow rivers or inshore.
+They were intended for use on the Danube against Austria-Hungary (the China name was to disguise their function; however, they did see service on the Yangtze river in China).
 The first four ships—Gnat, Mantis, Moth and Tarantula—were first employed during the Mesopotamian Campaign of the First World War on the Euphrates and Tigris rivers.

 Design

 The ships were designed by Yarrow to operate in shallow, fast-flowing rivers, with a shallow draught and a good turn of speed to counter river flow.
-They were fitted with two reciprocating (VTE) engines operating two propeller shafts to offer some redundancy.
+They were fitted with two vertical triple expansion engines operating two propeller shafts to offer some redundancy.
 The propellers were housed in tunnels to minimise the operating draught.
 The main armament consisted of two 6-inch guns in single mountings fore and aft.